 “I love analyzing risk and seeing and making predictions about market behavior,” he says.
 “UMass Lowell taught me how to take a problem and solve it, or at least move forward toward a solution.”

-Gaeta passed his first actuarial exam at the beginning of his junior year—nine are required to become a full fellow of the Society of Actuaries—and hopes to pass two more before he begins his senior year, so he can concentrate on his honors thesis.
-Passing the exams will help him get a good job right after college, and he’d like nothing better than to go back to John Hancock.
+Gaeta passed his first actuarial exam at the beginning of his junior year—10 are required to become a full fellow of the Society of Actuaries—and had passed another before the start of his senior year.